Melty Blood: Melty Blood Actress Again Current Code

 Melty Blood Actress Again Current Code is an arcade port of the PS2 version.
 The game underwent location testing in Akihabara from December 19–20, 2009.
 The characters formerly exclusive to the PS2 version of Actress Again became available for use, and the game runs on Sega's RingWide arcade system, as opposed to NAOMI like Act Cadenza and the original Actress Again.
-The game's website was launched February 11, 2010, and after being unveiled officially at Japan's Arcade Operators Union show on February 20, 2010, the game began undergoing another two week round of location testing.
+The game's website was launched on February 11, 2010, and after being unveiled officially at Japan's Arcade Operators Union show on February 20, 2010, the game began undergoing another two-week round of location testing.
 Unverified reports stated that the price for the game and RingWide hardware would be ¥230,000 plus ¥100,000 for a RingWide Harness and shipping costs, equaling US$3,560.83 at exchange rates as of May 13, 2010.
 Several arcade machine distributors showed the game as being pegged for a release on July 29, 2010.

 An upgrade for Melty Blood Actress Again Current Code was launched on May 18, 2011, branded as Melty Blood Actress Again Current Code Ver.
 1.05, with new changes in gameplay and adding 2 new playable characters, including Powerd Ciel (Ciel's Executioner version from Melty Blood Re-ACT) with her own Story Mode and ending, along with new moves and sprites for her.

 A final upgrade for Melty Blood Actress Again Current Code was launched on October 14, 2011, named Melty Blood Actress Again Current Code Ver.
 1.07.
-It includes a complete version of Archetype:Earth (princess version of Arcueid Brunestud) with new sprites and moves and her own Story Mode and ending.
+It includes a complete version of Archetype:Earth (princess version of Arcueid Brunestud) with new sprites and moves, and her Story Mode and ending.
 Also added were Story Modes and endings for the Neco & Mech and Kohaku & Mech teams.
 Riesbyfe Stridberg (just as Neco-Arc in the PlayStation 2 version of the game) can gain a new route in Story Mode, showing her as living her new life with Sion Eltnam Atlasia and Satsuki Yumizuka as a member of the Back-Alley Alliance (after the endings of Sion and Satsuki).

 Melty Blood Actress Again Current Code was released for Windows on December 30, 2011, along with the Blu-ray release of Carnival Phantasm Season 3 limited edition.
 It included an online multiplayer option and an online matching mode.
 The matching server was taken down on October 10, 2014; however, direct connection is still available.
 Four patches have been released, the latest one bringing the game to version 1.4.0.
-This version was made available on Steam, published by Arc System Works on April 19, 2016.
+This version was made available on Steam, published by Arc System Works on April 19, 2016, and is the first in the series to introduce English language without modifications.